ajex13/HashQuestions/lib/tasks/Ru.md

 Q: What is the origin of the "keywords" public, private, and protected?
 A: They are instance methods of the Module class.
 Since Class subclasses Module, the methods can be invoked without explicit reference to self such as self.private.

-Q: Describe the method name resolution process.
+ Describe the method name resolution process.
-A:

 Check eigenclass for singleton methods including inheritance of eigenclasses on class objects.
 Check for instance methods.